 - It is also recommended to spread the days of work over a longer period (e.g. 30 days over 3 months) to account for the time needed to receive information.

 There is one important advantage to the option of the NIPN teams conducting the data landscape exercise has important added value: all the connections made with data providers during the landscape exercise are extremely important for future engagement (data sharing, data analysis) and ultimately for the success of the NIPN project.
 The data landscape exercise is an excellent opportunity to start building these relationships.

 In all cases, Terms of Reference must detail:

 - the objectives (this section, page 1)

-- the expected outputs (see page 2 of this section)
+- the expected outputs (this section, page 2)

 - the human and financial resources needed